SurferAdmin/freqstart/README.md

 * Implemented rootless docker setup routine
 * Removed port exposure from docker services as a requirement for FreqUI access
+* Removed port validation from docker project function as this is not a requirement anymore

 ## Setup & Docker-Manager for Freqtrade